 What?
 You have this problem too?

-Let’s talk toy, game, and book organization and storage.
+Let’s talk toy, game, & book organization & storage

 Personally, I’m a fan of living rooms and playrooms where you don’t actually see all the toys when they’re put away.
 Now obviously they will be out sometimes (or let’s face it, most of the time), but it’s nice to be able to put them away and have a grown-up-feeling space.
 Especially if it’s your main living room.